Best Key West Snorkeling Is

 The Reserve begins at water's edge at Boca Chica Naval Air Station.
 It then stretches over a variety of marine terrain that covers salt ponds, near shore hard bottom, and inshore patch reefs.
 In this aquatic habitat you'll discover a variety of sea life including anemones, crabs, starfish, sea cucumbers, sand dollars and sea urchins.

 The Reserve then continues out into Hawk Channel where it includes the mid-channel reefs where surgeonfish, butterflyfish, and a host of other tropical fish live.

 It then stretches further out to cover offshore patch reefs and shallow bank reefs where grouper, large angelfish, barracuda, hogfish and nurse shark swim.

-fingers and diving points of interest.
+The area is known for it's many different channels, fingers and diving points of interest.
 The depth of the Reserve starts at 0 feet and ends at 60 feet.